nextflow-io/nextflow/docs/metrics.rst

   }

-Indeed, the percentage of the CPU that this process got is a weighted average taking into account the percentage of the CPU and duration of each individual program over the job duration (`aka` elapsed real time, real time or wall time ) as follows:
+Indeed, the percentage of the CPU that this process got is a weighted average taking into account the percentage of the CPU and duration of each individual program over the job duration (a.k.a. elapsed real time, real time or wall time ) as follows:

 .. math::